DimSpathoulas/Point_Cloud_Feature_Extractor/README.md

 We then extract a point cloud feature.
 This point cloud feature consists of a 3×3 patch around each center.
 Feature map has 512 layers depth.

+**Module is tailored for nuScenes dataset and CenterPoints' trained model.**

 pcet/datasets/nuscenes/nuscenes_dataset.py 38, 44, 119

 pcdet/models/dense_heads/center_head.py